Easow Timotheos

-Easow Mar Timotheos (25 November 1932 – 11 April 1988) was an Indian episcopa (bishop) of the Mar Thoma Syrian Church, an Indian Christian church tracing back to Thomas the Apostle in the 1st century.
+Easow Mar Timotheos (25 November 1932 – 11 April 1988) was an Indian episcopa (bishop) of the Malankara Mar Thoma Syrian Church, an Indian Christian church tracing its history back to Thomas the Apostle in the 1st century.
 He was a bishop from 1975 to 1988, and a missionary priest before that.

 Early life

 Easow Mar Timotheos was born on 25 November 1932 in Thonniyamala, a small village about 4 km away from Pathanamthitta in Kerala in south India.
 His birth name was Valiyaparampil Thomas Koshy (V.T.
 Koshy) but he was commonly called Thankappan as a nickname.
 He is also sometimes called Easow Mar Timotheos Thirumeni, where "Thirumeni" has the meaning of "Divine Body" (an appellation used to describe the physical manifestation of Krishna), or sometimes just Thirumeni for short.

 V.T.
 Koshy was the eighth child of Valiyaparampil Scaria Thomas and Achamma (member of the Thasiyil Pulimoottil family of Karthikappally).
 Valiyaparampil is a branch of the Thazhayil family of Elanthur.
 The family were members of the St. Thomas Mar Thoma Parish, established in 1899 in Thonniyamala.
 In the 1930s there were about forty or fifty families in the parish.
 Music – hymns and harmonium playing – were popular in the parish, and Thankappan was good at music.
 Thazhemannil Mathaichen (T. K. Mathai) was the Sunday school headmaster for many years.
 Thankappan was active in Sunday school, and practiced fasting (four days a month) from an early age.